 The amount of financial assistance and scholarships or grants you can get varies based on your circumstances.
 Keep reading to learn more to help you to know just how much aid and scholarships to expect from Beacon.

 Beacon College average financial aid offer for freshmen students is $9,631.00.
 83% of reshman students get financial aid, most of which is in the form of grants and scholarships

-Student loans are included in the umbrella of 'financial aid', however the only true discount from the price of college is a scholarship or grant that you don’t have to repay.
+Loans are a part of financial aid plans, but the only true college discount is a scholarship or grant that you don’t have to repay.

-72.0% of incoming freshmen (59 total) were offered scholarships at Beacon College, averaging $14,343 per person.
-This puts it in the top 40th percentile of all schools in the country.
+45% of new students (44 total) were offered scholarships at Beacon College, averaging $4,883.00 per person.
+This puts it in the top 50th percentile among colleges and universities nationwide.

-The following table shows scholarship and grant distributions by income for freshman students receiving any form of federal Title IV assistance, which includes Federal PLUS loans.
+The table shows scholarship and grant allocations by income for first-year students receiving any type of federal Title IV assistance, including Federal PLUS loans.

 |Income Level||Percent of Freshman||Average Assistance|

 |Income 110k +||8.16%||$12,328.00|